YerayAlonso/YerayAlonso.github.io/_posts/2018-09-06-linux_performance.md

 ## Introduction

 Why Debian/Ubuntu based?
 Developing under Windows (RAD Studio and Visual Studio) sometimes you want to test how your project performs or looks in linux.
-For these scenario, a virtual machine where you can easyly install [PAServer](http://docwiki.embarcadero.com/RADStudio/Tokyo/en/Installing_the_Platform_Assistant_on_Linux) or [mono](https://www.mono-project.com/download/stable/#download-lin-ubuntu) helps a lot.
-And you don't want that virtual machine to take much memory or CPU from your phisical machine...
+For these scenario, a virtual machine where you can easily install [PAServer](http://docwiki.embarcadero.com/RADStudio/Tokyo/en/Installing_the_Platform_Assistant_on_Linux) or [mono](https://www.mono-project.com/download/stable/#download-lin-ubuntu) helps a lot.
+And you don't want that virtual machine to take much memory or CPU from your physical machine...

 ## Comparison

-Here's a chart comparing the tested distributions:
+Here's a chart comparing the memory taken in the tested distributions:

 <div>
     <a href="https://plot.ly/~norike/2/?share_key=WExi0zGekCmfmUJGVPywdb" target="_blank" title="Plot 2" style="display: block; text-align: center;"><img src="https://plot.ly/~norike/2.png?share_key=WExi0zGekCmfmUJGVPywdb" alt="Plot 2" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>